Knit weaving 3

 Later manuals including those for some electronic models describe this achingly slow method when using a single-color weaving yarn fed through the yarn mast

-The advice shift is made for using an intarsia-like method when for more colors.
-The method is so much faster than when using the mast and knit carriage it makes little sense to use the former.
+The subsequent technique shift advice was made for using an intarsia-like method for more colors: The method is so much faster than when using the mast and knit carriage it makes little sense to use the former.

 The technique begins with the carriage on your preferred side, from the right or left, the yarn is generally laid in starting on the carriage side, with the long end to cone or ball away from it.

-The resulting knit often loses stretch and drape widthwise, a consideration when making garments.
-As an alternative, one may knit pieces with the intent of using them sideways.
+The resulting knits often lose stretch and drape widthwise, a consideration when making garments.
+As an alternative, one may knit pieces sideways.

 Knitweaving encompasses an extensive range of fabrics.
 At times the type of machine available places constraints on materials.